mathconf/help/markdown.md

 ## Documentation

-The syntax is on the [CommonMark](https://commonmark.org/help/) version.
+The syntax is based on the [CommonMark](https://commonmark.org/help/) version.
 It is also compatible with the [GFM extension](https://guides.github.com/features/mastering-markdown/).

 ## Some examples